n3oltd/support/docs/01-engage/02-accounts/04-account-profile/08-attachments/index.md

 sidebar_position: 8
 ---

-In the context of charity funding, an attachment may refer to a digital file, such as a document, image, video, or any other electronic media, that is added or included along with a donation or funding submission to a charity organization.
+In the context of charity funding, an attachment may refer to a digital file, such as a document, image etc. that is added or included along with a donation or funding submission to a charity organization.
 Individuals or organizations might be required to submit additional supporting documents to complete the funding process.

 Attachments can be relevant in cases like: